Judges 4:2 - 22, 5:20 - 30

 Solomon was one of King David's sons through Bathsheba.
 After becoming king he asked the Eternal to give him "an understanding heart" with which to rule.
 He was given not only wisdom but riches and honor (1Kings 3:10 - 13) unlike any king before or since!

 Solomon built Jerusalem's first temple.
 His 700 wives and 300 concubines turned his heart, when he was old, away from serving the Creator (1Kings 11).
 He wrote Ecclesiastes, Song of Solomon, and most of the book of Proverbs.
+Please see our article on Solomon for more information.

 After Abraham's marriage to Sarah, Terah decided to move his family (which included Abraham's brothers Nahor and Haran, as well as Lot (the son of Haran)).
-They family migrated from Ur of the Chaldees to a place that would be named after Haran.
+They family migrated from Ur of the Chadees to a place that would be named after Haran.
 Abraham, Sarah and Lot, after Terah's death at the age of 205, left Haran and journeyed to the land of Canaan (Genesis 12).

 Tiglath-pileser III (also referred to as Pul in the Old Testament) was king of the mighty Assyrian Empire from 745 to 727 B.C.
 He was so powerful during his life that Menahem, king of Israel, paid him 1,000 talents of silver ($16.4 million dollars in today's money, assuming silver is $15 U.S. per troy ounce) not to attack him (2Kings 15:19 - 20)!
 Tiglath-pileser's reign was marked by a rapid expansion of Assyria's empire.